Azure/Azure-Sentinel/Solutions/ProofPointTap/Playbooks/ProofpointTAP-AddForensicsInfoToIncident/readme.md

 5. Click Save
 6. Repeat steps for Proofpoint TAP connector API Connection.
 Provide the Service Principal and the secret for authorizing.
 #### b.
 Configurations in Sentinel
-1. In Azure sentinel, analytical rules should be configured to trigger an incident.
+1. In Microsoft sentinel, analytical rules should be configured to trigger an incident.
 An incident should have *campaignId* custom entity (obtained from *campaignId_s* field in ProofpointTAP logs).
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.